 3. Determine a goal.
 The Yoga Alliance recognizes two training certifications, both of which refer to program length.
 You can become a Registered Yoga Teacher (RYT) with the Yoga Alliance after completing a 200-hour or a 500-hour program.
 The Yoga Alliance recognizes RYTs who command significant teaching experience with an additional designation—Experienced Registered Yoga Teacher (E-RYT).

 4. Study because you want to—not because you must.
 “In the U.S., there’s no law that you must go through a 200- or 500-hour training program,” Landicho adds, although she recommends formal study for two reasons: getting both insurance and a job.
 “If you want to teach at a yoga studio, you’ll more than likely need certification,” she says.
-(Learn more about our dual coverage for massage therapists and yoga instructors—available at no extra charge!)

 5. One final note!
 Even if teaching yoga is not your goal, a respected teacher-training program can deepen your own yoga practice and increase your knowledge of anatomy—two strengths that can enhance your career as a massage therapist.